By Cat, Jan 2015 (Photo, right, from Wikimedia Commons, originally by Sage Ross); as I learn more, I make updates to this article.

 Specific Nutrients of Several Nuts

-The following is quoted from Mercola (8b); I note that pecans are missing from the list.
-To see his references which I have replaced with (*), refer to his article.
-I’ve also added information from other sites.
+Text for several of the following is quoted from Mercola (8b); To see his references which I have replaced with (*), refer to his article.
+I’ve also added information from other sites, as noted by reference numbers.

-Almonds are an excellent source of vitamin E (alpha-tocopherol), providing 37 percent of the Dietary Reference Intake (DRI), as well as riboflavin, which is excellent for brain health, magnesium and manganese.
+Almonds are an excellent source of vitamin E (alpha-tocopherol), providing 37 percent of the Dietary Reference Intake (DRI) (12), as well as riboflavin, which is excellent for brain health, magnesium and manganese.

 Eating healthy amounts may improve your heart health,(*) help individuals who are overweight or obese achieve their weight loss goals and lower their blood pressure,(*) and lower post-meal blood sugar levels by 30 percent in people with diabetes.(*)